-9.1 Information on employees who have gone through or are going through gender assignment is not currently available.
-The council is currently asking all employees to provide updated equality information on all of the protected characteristics.
-For the first time we are asking our employees whether their gender identity is the same as they were assigned at birth.
+- 9.1 Information held on employees who have gone through or are going through gender assignment is minimal.
+The council asked all employees to provide updated equality information on all of their protected characteristics.
+For the first time we asked our employees whether their gender identity is the same as they were assigned at birth.
 It is worth stating that the information can only be asked on a voluntary basis.
-However, we hope that employees will be willing to share this information with us, providing us with a baseline of employee information to help to inform our policies and practices.
+However, we hoped that employees will be willing to share this information with us, providing us with a baseline of employee information to help to inform our policies and practices.
+Despite our update exercise, there are still large gaps in our information which are "not known".
+We are therefore about to contact employees who have not yet provided information, although they will of course have the opportunity not to disclose information on an equality aspect if they so wish. - 9.2 Our records show that 17.63% of employees have the same gender identity as assigned at birth, and information is missing for 82.28% of employees.
+The numbers are too low to report on employees who have gone through or are going through gender reassignment.